Dalton had built the most beautiful Pinewood Derby car in Pack 123 history.

 And isn’t that the point of Pinewood Derby?

 Let’s set aside the fact that Cub Scouts shouldn’t be using some of the tools needed for Pinewood Derby car-making anyway.
-The point of the process is for a father and son or mother and son to bond over the shared experience of building something.
+The point of the process is for a parent and child to bond over the shared experience of building something.

 But too often when a photo of a cool-looking Pinewood Derby car gets posted online, commenters quickly point out that “it looks like that Scout had some help!”

 Let’s hope he did!